LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 * Goroutines scheduler
 * Channels
 * Time handling (every chip has a clock)
-* Hashmap implementation (optimized for size insetad of speed)
+* Hashmap implementation (optimized for size instead of speed)
 * Runtime functions like maps, slice append, defer, ... (various things that are not implemented in the compiler)
 * Operations on strings
-* sync & reflect package (strongly connected to the runtime)
+* `sync` & `reflect` package (strongly connected to the runtime)

 *Basic features*

-All basic types, slices, all regular control flow including switch, closures and bound methods are supported, defer keyword is almost entirely supported, with the exception of deferring some builtin functions, interfaces are quite stable and should work well in almost all cases.
+All basic types, slices, all regular control flow including switch, closures and bound methods are supported, `defer` keyword is almost entirely supported, with the exception of deferring some builtin functions, interfaces are quite stable and should work well in almost all cases.
 Type switches and type asserts are also supported, as well as calling methods on interfaces.
-The only exception is comparing two interface values.)
+The only exception is comparing two interface values.
 Maps are usable but not complete.
 You can use any type as a value, but only some types are acceptable as map keys (strings, integers, pointers, and structs/arrays that contain only these types).
 Also, they have not been optimized for performance and will cause linear lookup times in some cases.

 *Memory Management*

 Heap with a garbage collector.
 While not directly a language feature, garbage collection is important for most Go programs to make sure their memory usage stays in reasonable bounds.

 Garbage collection is currently supported on all platforms, although it works best on 32-bit chips.
-A simple conservative mark-sweep collector is used that will trigger a collection cycle when the heap runs out (that is fixed at compile time) or when requested manually using runtime.GC().
+A simple conservative mark-sweep collector is used that will trigger a collection cycle when the heap runs out (that is fixed at compile time) or when requested manually using `runtime.GC()`.
 Some other collector designs are used for other targets, TinyGo will automatically pick a good GC for a given target.

 Careful design may avoid memory allocations in main loops.
-You may want to compile with -print-allocs=. to find out where allocations happen and why they happen.
+You may want to compile with `-print-allocs=.` to find out where allocations happen and why they happen.

 *Concurrency*

-Goroutines and channels works for the most part, for platforms such as WebAssembly the support is a bit more limited (calling a blocking function may for example allocate heap memory).
+Goroutines and channels work for the most part, for platforms such as WebAssembly the support is a bit more limited (calling a blocking function may for example allocate heap memory).

 *Parallelism*